Our End of the Year Insights with Predictions for 2016

 Designing immersive touchpoints using all five senses

-As these platforms become more omnipresent there is the desire for it to become more transparent, intuitive, or human depending on the interaction – people expect more from the experience.
-“Experiences are no longer just tapping into one or two of your senses.
-Experience creators from restaurants to retail now think about the entire experience from touch to taste to smell to feel and of course to hearing and audio.
+As new platforms become more omnipresent there is the desire for it to become more transparent, intuitive, or human depending on the interaction – people expect more from the experience.
+“Experiences are no longer about just tapping into one or two senses.
+Experience designers from restaurants to retail now think about the entire experience from touch to taste to smell to feel and of course to hearing and audio.
 It’s very much about multi-sensory interaction!”
 (Maya Friedman, Account Executive)

 Automated voice becoming significantly more important